 And if you have developed anxiety from your relationship with your narcissistic father (possibly brought about by feelings that you’ll never measure up to them) mindfulness might help you manage these issues.

-It never hurts to get into therapy.
+It never hurts to get into therapy for surviving a narcissist.
 Learning to practice acceptance is a crucial life skill that will serve you well, not just concerning your relationship with your narcissistic father but in all aspects of your life and future.

 2. Cut off ties from your narcissistic father